MariaF7117/startup/my-appointment-app/README.md

 - Adaptive Header and Footer: The header and footer adjust seamlessly to enhance user experience.
 - Personal Branding: Your name is prominently featured within the application, alongside a direct link to your GitHub repository.
 - Unified Color Palette: A cohesive color scheme is consistently applied throughout the web app for a harmonious aesthetic.

+## Implementation of React
+The React.js design for my webpage includes the following key features and components:
+- Local Storage Integration: Utilized to persist scheduled appointment data across sessions.
+- Authentication Components: Fully functional login and registration system to manage user access.
+- Appointment Scheduling: Features for adding appointments with detailed fields such as description, name, date, and time.
+- Appointment Management: Includes components for viewing, editing, and canceling appointments.